AndrewSpano/Disentangled-Variational-Autoencoder/README.md

 ## Structure of Repository
 - The directory [src/models](src/models) contains the models we have created so far.
 More are coming along the way.
-- The python script [src/main.py](src/main.py) is used for training and testing.
+- The python script [src/main.py](src/main.py) is the main executableg.
+- The [notebook](notebook) directory contains a colab notebook that can be used for training and testing.
 - In the [mathematical_analysis](mathematical_analysis) directory there is a [pdf](mathematical_analysis/vae_maths.pdf) where the basic mathematical concepts of the Variational Autoencoder are explained thoroughly.
 - In the [config](config) directory there are some configuration files that can be used to create the models.
+- In the [tests](tests) directory there are the results we got from running the model with various configurations.
 <br> </br>